NEWLY UPDATED! This post on discovering the right content for each stage of the marketing funnel has been updated for 2019. Enjoy!

-A content marketing funnel is a system that takes as many leads as possible through a step by step content flow, and converts them into actual customers who pay for your products or services.
+A content marketing funnel is a system that takes as many leads as possible through a step-by-step content flow and converts them into actual customers who pay for your products or services.

 Picture the wide top of a funnel.
 This is where a large number of people might become aware of your products or services.
 All these people are your leads – or potential customers.

-What Content Type Goes Where?
+Which Content Type Goes Where?

-Now for the burning question every marketer wants answered: What kind of content belongs at which stage?
+Now for the burning question that every marketer wants answered: What kind of content belongs at which stage?

 Here’s the expanded four-stage content marketing funnel with different examples of content that is ideal for each of the four stages: